STUDIO ART 1 (AR9009) 1.0 credit

 PHOTOGRAPHY 2 (AR9049) 1.0 credit

 This course is for the student who wants to explore photography further and learn more about advanced Black and White darkroom techniques, how to use filters, dodging and burning, push process film and other alternative darkroom techniques.
 Advanced digital editing and shooting techniques are also covered.
 This course can be taken multiple times for advanced study of the subject.
+To be successful, it is recommended students complete Photography 1 before taking Photography 2.
+Note: This course can be taken multiple times for advanced study of the subject.

 3-D DESIGN 1 (AR9079) Offered at Liberty High School 1.0 credit